codefresh-io/docs.codefresh.io/_docs/getting-started/deployment-to-kubernetes-quick-start-guide.md

 %}

-Click the *Add Service button* on the top right.
+Click *New* in the top right corner and then *Add Service button*.
 The screen that appears is a friendly UI that allows you to create a Kubernetes deployment (and associated service).
 You can also toggle the top right button to define a Kubernetes YAML yourself, but for the purposes of this tutorial we will only use the GUI.

  {% include